cacophony-wj/licentia_black/README.md

 ## Preamble

-**This Modlist contains mods with sexual content, and you need to be of legal age in your country (most Western countries: 18+, some Eastern ones: 21+)**.
+**This Modlist contains mods with sexual content, and you must be of legal age in your country (most Western countries: 18+, some Eastern ones: 21+)**.

 _Licentia_ is one of _Wabbajack's_ oldest and most well-regarded adult modlists, featuring optional non-fetish content with the _OSuite_ series of _OStim_ mods and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.

+**Do you like kicking ass in a high-powered RPG with "spicy," sexually explicit romances?**

+Play _Licentia._ (This modlist.)

+**Do you like kicking ass in a high-powered RPG but also sometimes roleplaying as a sex slave?**

+Play _Servitium._

 #### More Information